memfault/interrupt/_drafts/best-of-binutils.md

 ```
 $ arm-none-eabi-addr2line --help | grep "supported targets"

-arm-none-eabi-addr2line: supported targets: elf32-littlearm elf32-littlearm-fdpic
+arm-none-eabi-addr2line: supported targets: elf32-littlearm
-elf32-bigarm elf32-bigarm-fdpic elf32-little elf32-big srec symbolsrec
+elf32-littlearm-fdpic elf32-bigarm elf32-bigarm-fdpic elf32-little
-verilog tekhex binary ihex plugin
+elf32-big srec symbolsrec verilog tekhex binary ihex plugin
 ```

-However, Binutils can also be compiled to support multiple architectures / targets from the same binary!
+However, Binutils can be compiled to support multiple architectures / targets from the same binary!
 If you are switching between architectures frequently, you can compile a single Binutil's image by utilizing the `--enable-targets` configure option.
-You can provide a comma separated list of targets to enable or everything can be enabled with`--enable-targets=all` (which flips on over 250 targets!).
+You can either provide a comma separated list of targets to enable a select subset or use `--enable-targets=all` to enable all supported targets (which is over 250 targets!).

 ## GNU Binutil Command Examples